MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Prepare_Identity_Synch.md

+---
+lab:
+  title: Learning Path 3 - Lab 3 - Exercise 1 - Prepare for Identity Synchronization
+  description: As in the previous lab exercises, you will take on the role of Holly
+    Dickson, Adatum Corporation’s new Microsoft 365 Administrator.
+Adatum has recently subscribed to Microsoft 365, and you have been tasked with deploying the application in Adatum’s virtualized lab environment.
+In this lab, you will perform the tasks necessary to manage your Microsoft 365 identity environment using both the Microsoft 365 admin center and Windows PowerShell.
+  duration: 62 minutes
+  level: 300
+  islab: true
+  primarytopics:
+  - Microsoft 365
+  - Windows
+---

 # Learning Path 3 - Lab 3 - Exercise 1 - Prepare for Identity Synchronization

 As in the previous lab exercises, you will take on the role of Holly Dickson, Adatum Corporation’s new Microsoft 365 Administrator.
 Adatum has recently subscribed to Microsoft 365, and you have been tasked with deploying the application in Adatum’s virtualized lab environment.
 In this lab, you will perform the tasks necessary to manage your Microsoft 365 identity environment using both the Microsoft 365 admin center and Windows PowerShell.